 The customer partnered with EdCast to drive learning and upskilling for a +30,000-person global workforce.
 Key highlights of EdCast LXP Deployment include:

 One-stop learning shop : The EdCast platform helped integrate content from various internal and external sources into a single window, available on the web or mobile and easily accessible via the SSO (single sign-on).
-The single point of access for learning content democratized learning and skills-building for the entire workforce, resulting in a personalized, simplified and improved learning experience.
+The single point of access for learning content democratised learning and skills-building for the entire workforce, resulting in a personalised, simplified and improved learning experience.

-Using a single platform for all learning content enabled the customer to prioritize effectively, source and design fit-for-purpose learning solutions to meet its business needs ahead of demand.
+Using a single platform for all learning content enabled the customer to prioritise effectively, source and design fit-for-purpose learning solutions to meet its business needs ahead of demand.

 Seamless content integrations : Aligned to the customer's enterprise capabilities, various digital and leadership capability channels were set up inside the platform with content aggregation from open source, internal SharePoint and LMS (learning management system) plus key external sources like: